Features of Using Kodu Game Lab in Teaching Programming in Elementary School

 Some Applications of Spiral Similarity

-Abstract.
+Resume.
 Same basic properties of spiral similarity are considered.
 Their applications are discussed in generalizing well known plane geometry problems and a problem from the 60th International Mathematical Olympiad paper.

 Keywords: geometric transformation; homothety; spiral similarity; IMO problem; solution